aws-samples/amazon-sagemaker-build-train-deploy/06_API_Gateway_and_Lambda/README.md

 <img src="images/lambda_6.png" alt="Configure API Gateway" width="700px" />

+> The API expects a POST HTTP request that contains a comma-delimited list of feature values in the body.
+If you try to naviagate to the API endpoint URL in the browser, the API will receive a GET request, so it will return HTTP status code 405 (Method Not Allowed).

 ## You have completed module 6

 You have now created an HTTP API that accepts inference requests.

-Proceed to module 7 to test the new HTTP API endpoint from a browser.
+Proceed to module 7 to test the new HTTP API endpoint.